 The relationship of this work to that of the parent group must be indicated, in addition to relationships with other ITU study groups, standards organizations, forums and consortia, etc., and the degree of urgency of the specific topic.
 The justification that the intended activity cannot be handled as efficiently by study groups should be given.

+NOTE – It is recommended to provide (as a separate document) a standards gap analysis with the work in other ITU study groups, standards organizations, forums, consortia, etc.

 At the July 2024 meeting of TSAG where ITU-T A.7-rev would be put forward for (TAP) approval (together with the Supplement which would, hopefully, be proposed for agreement), we would simply add a reference to the new Supplement in this note (and the corresponding item in the bibliography at the end), to read:

-NOTE – It is recommended to provide (as a separate TD) a standards gap analysis with the work in other ITU study groups, standards organizations, forums, consortia, etc.
+NOTE – It is recommended to provide (as a separate TD) a standards gap analysis with the work in other ITU study groups, standards organizations, forums, consortia, etc. (see [b-ITU-T A Suppl. n]).